Start building today!

 Clean kitchen premises and equipment

-Teaches the skills and knowledge required to clean food preparation areas, storage areas, and equipment in commercial kitchens to ensure the safety of food.
+This unit teaches you the skills and knowledge required to clean food preparation areas, storage areas, and equipment in commercial kitchens to ensure the safety of food.
+It requires the ability to work safely and to use resources efficiently to reduce negative environmental impacts.

 Work effectively as a cook